mdavids/rfc/content/draft-davids-forsalereg-07.md

 Because the format of the content part is not strictly defined in this document, processors **MAY** apply the robustness principle of being liberal in what they accept.
 This also applies to space characters (`%x20`) immediately following the version tag.
-Alternatively, parties may agree on a more strictly defined proprietary format.
+Alternatively, parties may agree on a more strictly defined proprietary format to mitigate ambiguity.

 # IANA Considerations